TRAINING CATEGORIES

 Course Description

-The information landscape has changed and continues to change in the digital age.
-The management of information in a corporate setting now requires a different mindset and skills set than before.
-The traditional approach of managing information in paper format is no longer sufficient for information created electronically.
-The management of electronic information poses risks and threats that were not previously relevant.
-An information professional now has to not only be able to advise and to undertake processes relating to the lifecycle of electronic information from creation to destruction but must also be aware of information risk and security issues and requirements.
-This course is designed to provide expert guidance on all issues relating to the management of information in a corporate context with particular reference to electronic records.
-The course will provide guidance on current practices and requirements of the field and will apply such guidance to the organization of the course participants.
+The information landscape has evolved and continues to shift in the digital age.
+Managing information within a corporate environment now requires a new mindset and skill set.
+The traditional approach of managing paper-based information is no longer adequate for electronically created content.
+The management of electronic information introduces risks and threats that were previously not relevant.
+Today, an information professional must not only advise on and manage the lifecycle of electronic information—from creation to destruction—but also be aware of the associated risks, security issues, and compliance requirements.
+This course is designed to provide expert guidance on all aspects of information management in a corporate context, with a particular focus on electronic records.
+Participants will learn about current practices and requirements in the field and will apply this knowledge to their organizations.

 Course Objectives

-• Examining the changing nature of the corporate information landscape in the digital age
+• Exploring the changing nature of the corporate information landscape in the digital age

-• Examining current practices relating to information management globally
+• Understanding current global practices in information management

-• Understanding the changing role of the information professional
+• Investigating the evolving role of the information professional

-• Demonstrating how the management of the lifecycle of electronic information is different to that of physical (paper) records.
+• Demonstrating how the lifecycle management of electronic information differs from that of physical (paper) records

-• Applying requirements such as ISO 27001:2013 and current data handling and risk management practices to information, ensuring that information is viewed as an asset within its own right.
+• Applying standards such as ISO 27001:2013 and current data handling and risk management practices to view information as a valuable asset

 Who Should Attend?